elusivecodes/FrostDateTime/README.md

 // March
 ```

-TypeScript note: FrostDateTime is written in JavaScript and uses JSDoc types, which most editors surface as IntelliSense.
+TypeScript note: Frost DateTime is written in JavaScript and uses JSDoc types, which most editors surface as IntelliSense.

 ## Date Model

-FrostDateTime revolves around an immutable `DateTime` class and a small set of predictable parsing and formatting rules.
+Frost DateTime revolves around an immutable `DateTime` class and a small set of predictable parsing and formatting rules.

 - Every setter and manipulation method returns a new instance
 - Constructor numbers are milliseconds since the UNIX epoch